EJWilcoxProjects/EJWilcoxProjects.github.io/CTW.md

 Now find your CAMOUTPUTS folder which contains the ASSEMBLY, DRILLFILES and GERBERFILES FOLDERS.

-Click on GERBERFILES and choose COPPER_TOP.
-This will bring the COPPER_TOP GERBER FILE into the FlatCAM project.

 ![select camout](https://i.ibb.co/C0PdTx4/Select-CAM.png)

-Above is an example board of what you will see, however your circuit will look different.
-Make sure to compare the location and look of your board to your EAGLE board to make sure everything seems correct.
+Select the GERBERFILES folder.

 ![select gerber](https://i.ibb.co/K7JDfp0/image-2022-08-01-103813222.png)

+Click on COPPER_TOP.
+This will bring the COPPER_TOP GERBER FILE into the FlatCAM project.

 ![select pcb layer](https://i.ibb.co/BtJ5FPT/image-2022-08-01-103935528.png)

+Below is an example board of what you will see, however your circuit will look different.
+Make sure to compare the location and look of your board to your EAGLE board to make sure everything seems correct.

 ![view board](https://i.ibb.co/LxQHrRS/Gerber-View.png)

+Now that the GERBER FILE has been brought in successfully, the same steps will be repeated except this time for the DRILL FILES.

+Click on OPEN EXCELLON

 ![open excellon](https://i.ibb.co/hZBVL7M/image-2022-08-01-104349251.png)

+Find the CAMOUTPUTS FOLDER again.
+This time, go to DRILLFILES and click the DRILL FILE present within the folder.

 ![select drill](https://i.ibb.co/C2xxDtF/image-2022-08-01-104505468.png)

+On the board should appear red circles like below.

+At this point you can flip your board so that the copper side of the board is a mirror to the side you will be putting the components onto.

 ![drill view](https://i.ibb.co/3hg929D/Drill-View.png)